ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M4-examples/L1-optimism/index.md

 You may notice some differences in the workflow from our typical Truffle environment.
 For example, a new configuration file exists in this project: <code>truffle-config.ovm.js</code>.
 This file contains a reference to the new file location of the <code>contracts_build_directory</code> and <code>contracts_directory</code> for Optimism contracts and lists several networks for running the Optimism Layer 2 network instance.

 Another difference: When you compile or migrate, the resulting <code>json</code> files will be at <code>build/optimism-contracts/</code>.
 This is to distinguish them from any Ethereum contracts you build, which will live in <code>build/ethereum-contracts</code>.
-As we have included the appropriate <code>contracts_build_directory</code> in each configuration file, Truffle will know which set of built files to reference!
+As we have included the appropriate <code>contracts_build_directory</code> in each configuration file, Truffle will know which set of built files to reference.

 ## Compiling